 We literally booked our accommodation the day before we turned up.
 It was very last minute.

-We ended up, you know me, going with an apartment on Airbnb in Bukit Bintang and it was perfect for the 48 hour adventure.
+After some deliberation, we ended up, you know me, going with an apartment on Airbnb in Bukit Bintang and it was perfect for the 48 hour adventure.
 It cost us £25 per night between two of us. £12.50 each!

 There are quite a few options for getting around Kuala Lumpur, so much so, you’ll need to keep an extra eye on the road for cyclists, trams, cars, pedestrians and… escooters.